-With the help of Professor Agasa, he now has the tranquilizer watch and a voice-changing bow tie, which helps him in solving different cases, though the credit always goes to the "Sleeping Kogoro."
+With the help of Professor Agasa, he now has a tranquilizer watch and a voice-changing bow tie, which help him in solving different cases (though the credit always goes to the "Sleeping Kogoro").

 L is a world-renowned detective who becomes interested in the Kira case—particularly how Kira manages to kill and commit violent crimes without ever appearing to be at the crime scene.

 He's also the type of guy who will do anything to solve complex cases, even to the point of becoming an obsessive insomniac.
 He'll use all available resources, technology, and even risk human lives.